jxson/haiku/README.md

 [![NPM](https://nodei.co/npm/haiku.png)](https://nodei.co/npm/haiku/)

-Haiku is currently a WIP project and is still reaching for feature completeness.
+Haiku is a WIP static site generator that is still reaching for feature completeness.
 If you want to contribute hit me up on github or irc.

 # Install